EBI-Metabolights/guides/docs/Files.md

 # Files
 ## Raw data
-Raw data, ie. ***spectral files*** produced by the analytical instrument are a requirement for publication of a MetaboLights study, preferably accompanied with an open source version of the files (e.g., mzML, nmrML).
+Raw data, ie. ***spectral files*** produced by the analytical instrument are a requirement for publication of a MetaboLights study, preferably accompanied with an open source version of the files ('Derived files', e.g., mzML, nmrML).
 Where an instrument file is not available it is acceptable to submit the open source file format only.

+### Accepted file formats for raw data
+**Raw file formats:**  baf, cmp, d, dat, fid, hr, ibd, jpf, lcd, ms, peg, qgd, raw, ser, wiff + wiff.scan, smp

+**Derived file formats:** cdf, cef^, cnx^, dx^, imzml, mgf\^, msp^, mzml, mzxml, nmrml, peakml^, xlsx\^, xy^

+**\^ not acceptable alone (must be accompanied with spectrum / chromatogram data)**

 Each sample should have a corresponding raw data file, both of which should be referenced within the assay table.
 If providing Raw and Derived files it is recommended to organize files into appropriate folders before uploading (RAW\_FILES and DERIVED\_FILES), and if multiple assay tables are in use, files can be further divided into corresponding assay files.

 /// tip
 Raw data will be published on FILES subfolder so RAW file and Derived files path always need to prefixed with 'FILES' on the assay sheets.

-///

-/// warning | If you have raw data folders (d, .raw, or any NMR raw data folder), compress them individually.

-**Starting on 12th June 2025, MetaboLights will accept only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
-If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not accepted.**

-///

 Eg. File organisation for LC-MS study with positive & negative ionisation mode